dancek/hannuhartikainen.fi/content/blog/re-retry/index.md

 ## Acknowledgements

-I'm hugely grateful to Rovio for publishing RETRY and all the people who made it.
+I'm hugely grateful to Rovio for publishing RETRY and to all the people who made it.
 Thank you!

 If you found this blog post helpful or start playing RETRY again, please support Rovio by buying content for their games.
 Or buy the [original game soundtrack](https://play.google.com/store/music/album/Ted_Striker_Retry_Original_Game_Soundtrack?id=B4qslltpinblm5kfodujwhaatai).
 I did, even though I could access it through a streaming service for free.
-Hoping someone notices that in analytics: still making money from a game discontinued in 2017.
+Hoping someone notices that in analytics: still making money from a game discontinued in 2017!

 [^1]: One tool of note is [dnSpy](https://github.com/0xd4d/dnSpy).
 It's excellent if you're on Windows and just want to patch a binary.
 But I like text-based formats and git history and platform independence and such, so disassembling and editing CIL was more my cup of tea.